 This datapoint is a measure of the percent of long-term care residents taking antipsychotic drugs.
 While antipsychotic drugs serve an important medical purpose, it is important to confirm these medications are being used appropriately.
 In some situations, increased usage of these drugs may indicate that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were prescribed antianxiety medications.
-Antianxiety medications are administered to patients suffering from depression or anxiety.
+This tells you the percentage of patients who were prescribed antianxiety medications.
+These medications are commonly prescribed to patients experiencing anxiety and depression.